 Tutorial description, case, and objectives

 This tutorial will introduce how to share and contextualise annotations created in the Media Suite in a way that follows the principles of FAIR (Findability, Accessibility, Interoperability, Reusability).
-The FAIR guiding principles emphasise “enhancing the ability of machines to automatically find and use data, in addition to supporting its reuse by individuals” (Wilkinson et al., 2016).
+As a researcher, it is desirable to create annotations that can be understood, used and reused by others, enabling you to connect and enhance your research with others.
+The FAIR guiding principles help you with this as they emphasise “enhancing the ability of machines to automatically find and use data, in addition to supporting its reuse by individuals” (Wilkinson et al., 2016).
 FAIR must be seen as a way of thinking, a consensus, and does not make suggestions for specific technologies or solutions.
-Instead, it acts as a direction to help you evaluate your choices to make your research, data and datasets as accessible as possible to others.
+Instead, it acts as a direction to help you evaluate your choices to make your research, data and annotations as usable as possible to others.

-The FAIR guiding principles have become more and more prominent within various academic disciplines, and also within the digital scholarship.
+The FAIR guiding principles have become more and more prominent within various academic disciplines, and also within digital scholarship.
 FAIR is also relevant to the CLARIAH Media Suite.
 As Susan Aasman et al. explain in their essay on the video annotation tool of the Media Suite, “[t]he growing importance of digital research infrastructures, archives and tools, has enticed media historians to rethink their research practices more and more in terms of methodological transparency, tool criticism and reflection.”
-This includes the data you use for your research, and consistently and comprehensively organising this data to make them as accessible as possible.
+This includes the annotations you create for your research, and consistently and comprehensively organising this data to make them as availabe as possible.

 Due to the way the Media Suite is organised and because of privacy reasons, it won’t be possible to automatically create and share datasets to such an extent that it can fully be called FAIR.
-However, it is still desirable to make your annotations as FAIR as possible, especially if you want to export your research data to another environment.
-Moreover, sharing your dataset outside the Media Suite is essential for making your dataset FAIR as it enables others to reuse and/or enhance your dataset.
-This tutorial focuses on the steps you need to take towards making your annotation data FAIR and options to consider.
+However, it is still desirable to make your annotations as FAIR as possible, especially if you want to export your research data to another environment as it enables others to reuse and/or enhance your dataset.
+This tutorial focuses on the steps you need to take towards making your annotation data FAIR including options you should consider.
 Finally, the tutorial covers lists of repositories and thesauri that may enable you to make your dataset as FAIR as possible by following established standards used by a diverse set of research communities, including the pros and cons to help you choose the most fitting options for your particular dataset.

 Objectives